Interview with Arthur Hulyer

 CJ: Harris?

 AH: Harris, yeah Harris.
-Harris said, you got to go cause it got to be done and but we didn’t mind the daylights, you could see where you’re going, but later you had to, set the altering course to avoid the flak virtually you got to more or less fly through it otherwise the old navigator’s got a terrible problem to do, hasn’t he?
-Can’t do short triangles [unclear] so consequently not very nice but you have the good trips and the bad trips, really, yeah.
-Where far am along the road now?
+Harris said, you got to go ‘cause it got to be done and but we didn’t mind the daylights, you could see where you’re going, but then you had to, instead of altering course to avoid the flak virtually you got to more or less fly through it otherwise the old navigator’s got a terrible problem to do, hasn’t he?
+Can’t do short triangles [unclear] so consequently not very nice but you have your good trips and the bad trips, really, yeah.
+Where how far am along the road now?
 Still in the Air Force, aren’t I?
 Yeah, the trouble with the, you know, when you’re under orders really, you got to do what you’re told and these targets are more or less sorted out by Bill Harris what’s his name, it’s not Bill, what’s his Christian name?
-Bomber Harris
+Bomber Harris.

 AH: Well, they were just taken off the squadron.
 They were afraid that it would spread, you see, quite easily people start.
 I never saw that much of that, really, LMF, I never saw it really, on our squadron nobody was LMF but you know, they used to strip you, on the parade, they used to strip the buttons off your uniform.

-CJ: So this was probably, LMF would probably be diagnosed to somebody having a nervous breakdown now, would it?
+CJ: So this was probably, LMF would probably be diagnosed as somebody having a nervous breakdown now, would it?

 AH: Yeah, yeah, it would be tackled differently, it wasn’t tackled properly, you know, really.
-But anyway because, because I really was one of the chaps who volunteered with all this, really, I actually got, I think I got looked up to by people really, can you stop it for a minute?
-I believe that, because of the numbers that were lost, one way or the other and the people that were more or less, you know shot up and they weren’t looked after, really, cause they, more or less, in the beginning really it was, I wasn’t there in 1939 [laughs] when but when I joined the Air Force firstly, you were shifted from one place to another, you went on this course that course, that course, until finally they then decided that you joined the squadron, you know, I was lucky really, to join a good squadron, 76 Squadron, a very good record, but the losses were the same as everybody else, but you weren’t an elite squadron, I think really but I loved the flying, I mean, I wasn’t happy if I wasn’t flying.
+But anyway because, because I really was one of the chaps that volunteered with all this, really, I actually got, I think I got looked up to by people really, can you stop it for a minute?
+I believe that, because of the numbers that were lost, one way or the other and the people that were more or less, you know shot up and they weren’t looked after, really, ‘cause they, more or less, in the beginning really it was, I wasn’t there in 1939 [laughs] when but when I joined the Air Force firstly, you were shifted from one place to another, you went on this course that course, that course, until finally they then decided that you should join the squadron, you know, I was lucky really, to join a good squadron, 76 Squadron, had a very good record, but our losses were the same as everybody else, but we weren’t an elite squadron, I think really but I loved the flying, I mean, I wasn’t happy if I wasn’t flying.

 CJ: You said some of the crew were Australians, so were you the only British member of the crew or were they?

 AH: No, my, because they were trying to put me somewhere, the pilots they were losing virtually were terrific, the losses, fifty, fifty [unclear] people.
-So really, I mean, they got a lot of volunteers to join aircrew but the wastage there, lot of people weren’t fit to be aircrew, they weren’t, either they didn’t have the appetite or, we, somehow we weren’t scared at all, we knew we had to do this so we did it and we worried about it afterwards, then I said, where is the next raid, you know.
-But I’m still in the RAF so what do I do in [unclear]? [laughs], oh dear!
+So really, I mean, they they got a lot of volunteers to join aircrew but the wastage there, lot of people weren’t fit to be aircrew, they weren’t, either they didn’t have the appetite or, we, somehow we weren’t scared at all, we knew we had to do this so we did it and we worried about it afterwards, then I said, where is the next raid, you know.
+But I’m still in the RAF so what am doing now then? [laughs], oh dear!
 I mean, you know about the grading scheme?

 CJ: So on your squadron were they mostly Australian or was it half British, half Australian?